leporel/DaruBot/README.md

 Trading bot, uses exchanges API for monitoring price and make decisions to place or close orders

-# Exchange support
+# Supports Exchanges

 * Bitfinex

 # Features

-## Stategies
+## Strategies

 ### Default

-dumb strategy, like your 3 year old sister saw the price chart for the first time
+dumb strategy, like your 3-year-old sister saw the price chart for the first time

 ## Integrations